Bloomington Traumatic Brain Injury Lawyer

 Suffering a traumatic brain injury can be life-changing for victims and their families.
 The long-term medical expenses and loss of earning capacity that often result from these injuries can be devastating.

 The legal team at TSR Injury Law understands the difficulties that result from these injuries.
-With more than $150,000,000 recovered on behalf of our clients, we have a proven record of successfully handling personal injury cases.
+With $300,000,000 recovered on behalf of our clients, we have a proven record of successfully handling personal injury cases.

 Contact TSR Injury Law for a free, no obligation consultation today.
 The legal process is complex, and our attorneys are prepared to guide you through it, if you have a case.
 There are no upfront costs and you are not obligated to file a claim after meeting with us.
 If we take your case, we will not get paid unless you do.